kermitt2/delft/Readme.md

 #### Insult recognition

-A small experimental model for recognizing insults and threats in texts, based on the Wikipedia comment from the Kaggle _Wikipedia Toxic Comments_ dataset, English only.
+A small experimental model for recognising insults and threats in texts, based on the Wikipedia comment from the Kaggle _Wikipedia Toxic Comments_ dataset, English only.
 This uses a small dataset labelled manually.

 For training: